shazow/communal/README.md

-Work in progress.
+🚧 Work in progress 🚧

+Goals:
-The goal is to reduce the amount of scrolling I do day to day by trying to write a program to do it for me.
+- Reduce the scrolling I do day to day by trying to write a program to do it for me.
+- Potentially build a community around various topics
+- Possibly ends up looking like a kind of meta news aggregator?